-Our results showing soil moisture response to rainfall (-5 to 5 weeks) and evapotranspiration (-10 to 5 weeks) anomalies in a matter of weeks are consistent with previous works showing soil moisture echoes rainfall anomalies in a range from days to weeks (Scaini et al., 2015; Martínez-Fernández et al., 2016), but also when driven by evapotranspiration (Otkin et al., 2013).
-Therefore, in a basin exposed to the high-energy characteristics of semi-arid climates, the weekly scale allows to diagnose disregarded short-term interactions, such as the ones of ETDI and SMDI on SPI, without losing resolution in the identification of mid to long-term interactions.
-The need to apply a weekly scale for the SPI index, which is barely used below the monthly scale, is recommended not only for the analysis of rainfall-evapotranspiration interactions but also for soil moisture ones which are often assessed over the monthly scale.
+mates, the weekly scale allows us to diagnose disregarded short-term interactions, such as the ones of the ETDI and SMDI on the SPI, without losing resolution in the identification of mid-term to long-term interactions.
+The need to apply a weekly scale to the SPI, which is barely used below the monthly scale, is recommended not only for the analysis of rainfall-evapotranspiration interactions but also for soil moisture ones, which are often assessed over the monthly scale.
 Using the weekly scale for drought assessment demands an increase in spatial resolution.
-This is the reason why LSM using coarse inputs, such as the semi-aggregated physical characteristics of the basin, may generate results with scale effects.
+This is the reason why LSMs using coarse inputs, such as the semi-aggregated physical characteristics of the basin, may generate results with scale effects.
 In fact, scale effects due to the coarse resolution of the spatial characteristics can increase the temporal scale at which the processes are effectively correlated (Rodriguez-Iturbe et al., 2001).
-Therefore, lag analysis needs to compile datasets of appropriate spatial

-480 and temporal scales for their aims, like the high-resolution RS datasets evaluated in this study or LSM ones based on completely distributed data.
+Therefore, lag analysis needs to compile datasets of appropriate spatial and temporal scales for their aims, like the high-resolution RS datasets evaluated in this study or LSM ones based on completely distributed data.